All Episodes

 So why waste the money and the time on this guy?

-Um I th to be very honest, I think we're making a big mistake if we don't get to the bottom of this.
+To be very honest, I think we're making a big mistake if we don't get to the bottom of this.

-I cannot for the life of me, you know, imagine what the media and how the country and the left in this country would be reacting if Donald Trump and the Trump organization and the Trump family were making tens of millions of dollars from our top geopolitical foes like China and Russia.
+I cannot, for the life of me, you know, imagine what the media and how the country and the left in this country would be reacting if Donald Trump and the Trump organization and the Trump family were making tens of millions of dollars from our top geopolitical foes like China and Russia.

-I mean it would include everybody in the Trump family.
+I mean, it would include everybody in the Trump family.

-What part of all of this that it was completely dependent on Joe's actions.
+What part of all of this that it was completely dependent on Joe's actions?

-What part of Joe bypassing Obama administration policy and leveraging a billion dollars our tax dollars to get a prosecutor investigating his son fired so his son can continue to enrich himself you know t tell me why all of that is not evidence.
+What part of Joe bypassing Obama administration policy and leveraging a billion dollars, our tax dollars, to get a prosecutor investigating his son fired so his son can continue to enrich himself?

 Sounds like a shakedown to me.

-So you know we'll see what happens but I think we certainly have to pursue it.
+So, you know, we'll see what happens, but I think we certainly have to pursue it.

-I think the country needs to have full complete knowledge of it.
+I think the country needs to have full, complete knowledge of it.

 Thank you.